bepyan/bepyan/README.md

 I love interacting with users smoothly, making complex things simple and simple.

 I think friendly and reusable code is good, but the **purpose of the code🎯** is important.
-I focus on the technological approach to problem-solving.
 I love [React](https://github.com/facebook/react), [Typescript](https://github.com/microsoft/TypeScript).

 <br>